DFW1N/SRE_Test/README.md

 **Kubernetes Requirements:**

 1. **az aks install-cli**
+> NOTE: This has been bundled to be installed using the `makefile`, simply install `make` then run the command `sudo make install-all`

 This repository uses an `Azure Storage Account` to store the terraform state files, so they are not persistant on local host.